BestTimesToVisit.com Logo

 Walk the Freedom Trail at Dawn

-Trace the iconic red line through Boston's historic heart, starting at Boston Common.
-Experiencing the Freedom Trail as the city awakens offers a profound connection to American history, with fewer crowds and a more contemplative atmosphere.
-Look for the subtle details on the cobblestones and the quiet dignity of the burial grounds.
+Trace the 2.5-mile red line through Boston's historic heart, starting at Boston Common.
+Experiencing the Freedom Trail as the city awakens offers a profound connection to America's revolutionary past, with fewer crowds and a more contemplative atmosphere.
+Look for the subtle details on the cobblestones and the quiet dignity of the historic sites.

 Best time: Apr-Oct